Eric J Ma's Website

 Projects covered 20+

 The reinforcement tracking is where the compounding shows up.
-The most-reinforced lesson, at 9 hits, is a SaaS multi-tenant safety rule: verify before configuring any SaaS service.
+The most-reinforced lesson is a SaaS multi-tenant safety rule: verify before configuring any SaaS service.
 I hit that pattern across multiple projects and sessions, and each time the review agent bumped the counter instead of adding a duplicate entry.
-The agent now treats that rule as high-priority context because the reinforcement count tells it this one matters.
+The agent treats that rule as high-priority context because the reinforcement count tells it this one matters.

 What the agent has learned

-The review agent created four skills from scratch and patched one existing skill in a local repo.
-The created skills include:
+The review agent has created over fifty skills from scratch and patched several existing ones in local repos.
+Here are a few representative examples:

 • A blogbot skill for generating social media posts from blog content.
 The review agent created it after watching me manually draft posts, then patched it with a URL verification step after observing me checking URLs by hand.